khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 `ELASTICSEARCH_BI_HOST` to `elasticsearch:9200`
 or your elasticsearch server.

-An [index template](https://github.com/khulnasoft/IntelX/configuration/elastic_search_mappings/intel_x_bi.json) is created after the first bulk submission of reports.
+An [index template](https://github.com/khulnasoft/ThreatMatrix/configuration/elastic_search_mappings/threat_matrix_bi.json) is created after the first bulk submission of reports.
 If you want to use kibana to visualize your data/make dashboard, you must create an index pattern:
 Go to Kibana -> Discover -> Stack Management -> Index Patterns -> search for your index and use as time field `timestamp`

 ## Authentication options

-IntelX provides support for some of the most common authentication methods:
+ThreatMatrix provides support for some of the most common authentication methods:

 - [Google Oauth2](#google-oauth2)
 - [LDAP](#ldap)